ton-community/ton-docs/docs/learn/networking/ton-dht.md

 of the “best” nodes and maybe some extra candidates) that lie at a Kademlia distance from `2^i` to `2^(i+1) − 1` from the node’s address `a`.

-This information includes their DHT addresses, IP addresses and UDP ports and some availability information such as the time and the delay of the last ping.
+This information includes their DHT Addresses, IP Addresses and UDP Ports and some availability information such as the time and the delay of the last ping.

 When a Kademlia node learns about any other Kademlia node as a result